Tunable Flux through a Synthetic Hall Tube of Neutral Fermions: Conclusion

-\emph{{Conclusion}.---} In summary, we propose a simple scheme to realize a controllable flux $\Phi $ through the synthetic Hall tube that can be tuned at will, and study the effects of the flux $\Phi $ on the system topology and dynamics.
-The quench dynamics averaged over the random flux may better explain previous experimental results where the flux is not locked.
+In summary, we propose a simple and feasible scheme to realize a controllable flux $\Phi $ through the synthetic Hall tube that can be tuned at will, and study the effects of the flux $\Phi $ on the system topology and dynamics.
+Previous experimental quench dynamics may be better explained by the results averaged over the random flux existing in the experiment.
+Our scheme allows the study of interesting charge transport (e.g., the interesting charge flow and transport for rotated spin states in our system) through topological pumping, which also probes the system topology.
+Moreover, it may open the possibility to study fractional charge pumping and probe the many-body Chern numbers of fractional quantum Hall state at strong interactions.
 Our results provide a new platform for studying topological physics in a tube geometry with tunable flux and may be generalized with other synthetic degrees of freedom, such as momentum states~\cite {Gadway2016NC,Gadway2017SA,Gadway2017NC} and lattice orbitals~\cite {PhysRevA.95.023607,PhysRevLett.121.150403}.